 The African King Caspar depicts the Biblical King Caspar from the Adoration of the Magi.
 In the Biblical story, three wise kings, or magi, approached the infant Jesus with gifts.
 King Melchior, the oldest magi, brought gold to represent the infant’s regality.
 The second oldest magi, King Caspar, brought frankincense to represent the infant’s divinity, while King Balthasar, the youngest magi, brought myrrh to represent the infant’s humanity.
 Hendrik Heerschop’s The African King Caspar depicts the magi holding his gift of frankincense.
 It is inside the precious vessel between his hands.

 Since The African King Caspar is not the portrait of a living African king, it does not have the same social prestige and recognition as a commissioned European royal portrait.
-Indeed, what would be exciting to discover is an official portrait of an African ruler from the 17th century among the many museums’ collections of the world.
-Consequently, it would be a rare piece of historical, social, and artistic importance.
+There is one exception of a portrait of an African official from the 17th century that you can read about here.
+Consequently, it is a rare piece of historical, social, and artistic importance.
 Like women, people of color have been marginalized in art books, class lectures, museum collections, and social dialogue for too long.
 I hope recognizing the beauty found in The African King Caspar will be another step towards this collective recognition and reevaluation.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!